bradeneast/bradeneast.com/blog/_published/make knob adjustment with range input.md

 }
 ```

-In the next article, we'll look at adding a counter to display the numeric value of our knob using a CSS hack by [Cassie Evans](https://twitter.com/cassiecodes).
+In the next article, we'll look at adding a counter to display the numeric value of our knob using a CSS variable hack by [Cassie Evans](https://twitter.com/cassiecodes).

-Until then, here's the [demo on CodePen](https://codepen.io/bradeneast/pen/VwZQmjG).
+If you want to see it in action, check out the [demo on CodePen](https://codepen.io/bradeneast/pen/VwZQmjG).